seegg/Utilities/util/README.md

 ## [authSocket](authSocket.ts)
-An example of extending functionality on a socket io client.
+An example of extending the functionality for a socket.io client.
+This uses a mixin sort of approach to avoid having to mess with any underlying socket.io code or prototypes.

 ## [auth0Client](auth0Client.ts)
 Standalone client for authenticating JWTs issued by auth0.
+Useful for authenticating tokens outside of typical request/response cycles.

 ## [parsePropertyNames](parsePropertyNames.ts)
 Utility for parsing an object and maps all of its terminal(leaf) properties